oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

     - org: Cloud Native Computing Foundation

 --- abstract
-Transaction Tokens (Txn-Tokens) are designed to maintain and propagate user identity, workload identity and authorization context throughout the Call Chain within a trusted domain during the processing of external requests, such as API calls.
-They ensure that this context is preserved throughout the Call Chain, even when new transactions are initiated internally, thereby enhancing security and consistency in complex, multi-service architectures.
+Transaction Tokens (Txn-Tokens) are designed to maintain and propagate user identity, workload identity and authorization context throughout the Call Chain within a trusted domain during the processing of external requests (e.g. such as API calls) or requests initiated internally within the trust domain.
+Txn-Tokens ensure that this context is preserved throughout the Call Chain thereby enhancing security and consistency in complex, multi-service architectures.
 --- middle

 # Introduction

 Modern computing architectures often use multiple independently running components called workloads.
 In many cases, external invocations through interfaces such as APIs result in a number of internal workloads being invoked in order to process the external invocation.
 These workloads often run in virtually or physically isolated networks.
 These networks and the workloads running within their perimeter may be compromised by attackers through software supply chain, privileged user compromise or other attacks.
 Workloads compromised through external attacks, malicious insiders or software errors can cause any or all of the following unauthorized actions:

-* Invocations of workloads in the network without any explicit transaction invocation being present.
+* Invocation of workloads in the network without any explicit transaction invocation being present.
 * Arbitrary user impersonation.
 * Parameter modification or augmentation.
 * Theft of tokens, such as OAuth access tokens, used to call external interfaces and passed to internal workloads to convey authorization context.

-The results of these actions are unauthorized access to resources.
+The result of these actions are unauthorized access to resources.

 # Overview
 Transaction Tokens (Txn-Tokens) reduce the risks from such attacks or spurious invocations.
 A valid Txn-Token indicates a valid transaction invocation.
-Note that while many transactions are initiated via an external event (e.g. internet facing API invocation) other transactions are initiated from within the trusted domain.
+Note that while many transactions are initiated via an external event (e.g. internet-facing API invocation) other transactions are initiated from within the trusted domain.
 Txn-Tokens apply to both externally triggered and internally invoked transactions and ensure that the user or workload identity that made the request is preserved throughout subsequent workload invocations.

 They preserve any context such as: